denoland/fresh/docs/latest/examples/client-side-components-and-libraries.md

 inject the library on the window and a onLoad callback to set the value of our state, and this value will be handled/shared with our other components.

-:warning: Be careful with providers, the manner in which they load/inject both script and css may cause issues.
-Leaflet, for instance, will throw errors if we try to load it again.
+> [warn]: Be careful with providers, the manner in which they load/inject both
+> script and css may cause issues.
+Leaflet, for instance, will throw errors if
+> we try to load it again.

 ```tsx
 function LeafletProvider(props: { children: ComponentChildren }) {